 The City has established a Self-Insurance Fund (the "Fund") to insure the System and other divisions within the City for certain losses arising from personal and property damage claims by third parties.
-Environmental and tax claims generally are paid for out of available Gross Revenues and not from the Fund.
+The System participates in the City's self-insurance program for claims that arise during the normal course of business.
+Environmental and tax claims generally are paid for out of revenue of the System and not from the Fund.
 The System is required to make payments to the Fund to cover claims incurred by the System and administrative expenses of the Fund.
+The Division's premium payments totaled \$201,815 for 2015 and \$346,748 for 2014.

-The System's premium payments totaled \$346,748 for each of the years 2013 and 2012.
-As risk of loss transfers to the Self-Insurance Fund, the System only recognizes expense for premium payments.
-Additionally, the City maintains an excess general liability policy with limits of \$15 million, subject to a self-insured retention of \$3 million and a \$30 million dollar aggregate.
+The City maintains an excess general liability policy with limits of \$15 million, subject to a self-insured retention of \$3 million and a \$30 million dollar aggregate.
 The City has an excess policy to cover extraordinary workers' compensation claims with statutory limits and with a \$1 million self-insured retention plus a \$250,000 of total loss each 12 month policy period.
-The City has a property insurance policy with a limit of \$500 million replacement cost (\$50,000 deductible per occurrence).
 The City carries property coverage with a maximum single occurrence limit of \$500,000,000 with a sublimit of \$150,000 deductible per occurrence, with exceptions.
 This policy renews July 1st of each year.
-The System's cost for these policies was \$14,295 in 2013 and \$12,492 in 2012.
+The System's costs for these policies were \$14,285 in 2015 and \$14,419 in 2014.